Zak-Musah/Apache-Kafka-Data-Pipeline-in-AWS/README.md

 Scientific publications are continuously loaded to Amazon S3 and processed with Apache Kafka to create an output topic with word counts of the text corpus.
 In this mini project, a data streaming pipeline is built with Apache Kafka and Faust to perform the word counting.
 Faust is a stream processing library, porting the ideas from Kafka Streams to Python as described by its owners.

-Additionally, in order to take care of default max message size in Kafka for large text files greater than 1 MB; we’ll leverage on another python library from Amazon, Boto 3 with capabilities of reading objects in S3 transparently and feed to Faust application agents.
+By default the maximum file size that can be sent to Kafka is 1 MB and in order to take care text files greater than 1 MB; we’ll leverage on another python library from Amazon, Boto 3 with capabilities of reading objects in S3 transparently and feed to Faust application agents to complete the word counting.

 ![Image](Screenshots/Flowchart.PNG?raw=true "Flowchart")